 Phencyclidine affects the functioning of the brain receptors which plays a part in one’s perception of pain, emotion, and memory as well as learning abilities.
 It also triggers the neurotransmitter dopamine which is responsible for the euphoria experienced with drug use.

-The effects of phencyclidine depend on the dosage, personality of the user, his expectations and experience with the drug.
-Dosage of 5mg or fewer results to milder effects, while 10mg or more of PCP could lead to erratic and intense behavior.
+The effects of phencyclidine depend on the dosage, personality of the user, expectations, and experience with the drug.
+Dosage of 5mg or fewer results in milder effects, while 10mg or more of PCP could lead to erratic and intense behavior.

 Levels of Intoxication

 PCP or Phencyclidine Levels of intoxication varied depend on the dosage